steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 There is not enough space to describe how to do this; examine the code.

+# Apache CXF

+I've been told that Apache CXF supports SPNEGO —but not yet experimented with it.
+Any insight here would be welcome.

 ## SPNEGO REST clients in the Hadoop codebase

 The first point to note is that there is more than one piece of code